Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 Know what problem you’re trying to solve, take a deep dive into your data, and do cohort analysis and customer segmentation as needed.

-The how, why, and who of churn that your headline number leads you to is what’s important about your overall churn rate.
-When calculating churn rate you’re doing so in order to achieve a greater understanding of your customers, and why they leave your product.
-Improve that, and you’ll improve retention rates to strengthen your business for the long-term.
+The how, why, and who of churn your headline number leads you to is what’s important about your overall churn rate.
+When calculating churn rate, you’re doing so to better understandyour customers and why they leave your product.
+Improve that, and you’ll improve retention rates to strengthen your business for the long term.

 To calculate your churn rate, divide churned customers over a period of time by the number of customers you had at the start of that period.
 While overly simplistic, this allows you to focus on churn by cohort and analyze the cause — instead of debating between overly complex methods to analyze churn.

 But that’s just the start.

 Steve Noble, a data specialist at Shopify, outlined 4 basic ways to calculate churn rate: (1) Simple, (2) Adjusted, (3) Predictive and (4) the method he ultimately settled on.
 We’ll walk you through these increasingly complex churn rate calculations.

 You’ll see the same constants throughout these examples: